jrdnhynh/huynh-INF654/Week 6/README.md

 * **Responsive Design:** The layout adapts smoothly to both mobile and desktop screen sizes, utilizing the Materialize framework.

-* **Simulated Functionality:** The UI captures user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics, focusing on the user experience flow.
+* **Simulated Functionality:** The user interface allows for user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics.

 ## How to View the Prototype